-The cancer biomarkers db integrates manually collected genomic biomarkers of drug sensitivity, resistance and severe toxicity.
+The Cancer Biomarkers db integrates manually collected genomic biomarkers of drug sensitivity, resistance and severe toxicity.
 These biomarkers are classified by the cancer type in which they have been described according to different levels of clinical evidence supporting the association.
-The database is available for access and feedback by the community at www.cancergenomeinterpreter.org/biomarkers.
+The database is available for access and feedback by the community at www.cancergenomeinterpreter.org/2018/biomarkers.
 The aggregation, curation and interpretation of the biomarkers follow the standard operating procedures developed under the umbrella of the H2020 MedBioinformatics project, thus ensuring the mid-term maintenance of these resources.
 The feedback from the community is also facilitated through the CGI web interface.
 Nevertheless, access to this type of data is both crucial for the advance of cancer precision medicine and highly complex to be comprehensively covered and updated by a single institution.

 A CGI execution can include the alterations detected in one or more tumor samples, as far as they correspond to the same cancer type.
 To distinguish the results of several samples you need to provide one column in the mutation file with a sample identifier.

-When referring to the datasets, any result generated by the CGI framework or the CGI resource itself, please cite: Cancer Genome Interpreter annotates the biological and clinical relevance of tumor alterations; doi: https://doi.org/10.1101/140475 and the main page https://www.cancergenomeinterpreter.org.
+When referring to the datasets, any result generated by the CGI framework or the CGI resource itself, please cite: In silico saturation mutagenesis of cancer genes. doi: https://doi.org/10.1101/140475;

 Check our format help page.

-The execution time depends on i) how long the job takes to get a slot in the cluster, ii) the time required by the data structures used by the CGI to be loaded, and iii) the number of entries to be analysed.
-Therefore, to get the results may take a while even if only few mutations are submitted.
+The execution time depends on i) how long the job takes to get a slot in the cluster, ii) the time required by the data structures used by the CGI to be loaded, and iii) the number of entries to be analyzed.
+Therefore, to get the results may take a while even if only a few mutations are submitted.
 If you want to have an overview of the CGI results, you can check out the examples

 CGI interprets mutations obtained using any sequencing platform (e.g. exome sequencing, whole-genome sequencing or a gene panel) or calling pipeline.
 Of note, if the data include germline variants (i.e. the mutations have been not called only for somatic events), this can add some noise to the CGI driver analysis, although the oncogenic events (both known and predicted) are expected to be highly enriched for true somatic mutations.
 Also, germline variants that are known as cancer related (e.g. BRCA variants that predispose to breast tumors) are expected to be detected by the CGI.
 Of note, common polymorphisms (AF>1%) identifications are included in the CGI.